Fair Opportunity Inclusive Recruitment Program

 - Build your disability confidence, gaining firsthand knowledge and experience in attracting and recruiting disabled students

 - Gain direct access to a potential talent pool of candidates with disabilities

 For Higher Educated Persons with Disabilities and SENs

-- Build your aspirations and realize that a career in a wide range of different sectors is an achievable goal
+- Build your aspirations and realise that a career in a wide range of different sectors is an achievable goal

 - Build your confidence and capability through targeted workshops and advice from employers